 A frenectomy on the maxillary labial frenum is the procedure that’s usually reserved for those with permanent adult teeth.
 The most common complaint from individuals where this type of treatment is appropriate is a gap between the front two teeth.
 Usually, patients who are unhappy with a gap in their smile undergo orthodontic treatment, and that can help squeeze the teeth tightly together.
 However, once orthodontic treatment is complete, there’s a chance those two front teeth can separate once again.
 If this happens, it could mean the maxillary labial frenum is too long and is actually pulling those two teeth apart.
 A frenectomy can resolve that issue once and for all.

-If you think a frenectomy may be appropriate for you, we welcome you to call one of our dental offices in Cherry Hill, Gibbsboro, Haddon Heights, Linwood, or Runnemede.
-We’ll be happy to help.
+If you think a frenectomy may be appropriate for you, we welcome you to call one of our dental offices.